almazid82/GDP-Pilot-Analysis-using-World-Bank-Data/README.md

 | USA          | 2020 | 20937000000000         |
 | USA          | 2021 | 23151000000000         |
 | USA          | 2022 | 25460000000000         |

 ---
+### SQL Output Explanation

+The table above displays the GDP (in current US dollars) for Bangladesh, India, and the USA from 2020 to 2022.
+This data was extracted using a SQL query that filters the dataset based on:

+- Selected Countries: Bangladesh, India, USA
+- Selected Years: 2020, 2021, and 2022

+#### Key Insights:
+- **Bangladesh** shows a consistent increase in GDP from $302.6B in 2020 to $460B in 2022.
+- **India** also demonstrates strong growth, reaching over $3.39 trillion in 2022.
+- **USA** remains the largest economy, crossing $25 trillion GDP in 2022.

+This filtered dataset will be used in the next steps for Python-based visualization and Tableau dashboard creation.

+---